-Cooked entirely in one skillet with just a handful of common ingredients, the pepper steak comes together quickly.
+The pepper steak comes together quickly because it's cooked entirely in one skillet with just a handful of common ingredients.
 You'll start by cooking the sirloin steak pieces, then sauté them with onion and garlic before adding beef broth.
-The bell peppers are added as you make the sauce, so they retain a little crispiness.
+The bell peppers are added as you make the sauce so they retain a little crispiness.
 Stewed tomatoes are optional in the sauce, and the cornstarch and soy sauce mixture thickens it to perfection in just a few minutes.

 This pepper steak recipe is fast enough for a weeknight meal when served over noodles or rice to soak up the sauce.
 Mashed potatoes or a simple green salad are great side dishes for the flavorful pepper steak.